jacobwg/checkafilm/README.md

 ## Interested?

-If this is something you'd like to use too, email me at [me@jacobwg.com](mailto:me@jacobwg.com) - I'd love to talk to you.
+If this is something you'd like to use too, email me at [me@jacobwg.com](mailto:me@jacobwg.com) - I'd love to talk with you.